ksaaskil/kimmosaaskilahti.fi/docs/blog/2022-08-05-tips-for-building-clean-rest-api-in-django.md

 canonical_url: https://kimmosaaskilahti.fi/blog/2022-08-05-tips-for-building-clean-rest-api-in-django/
 ---

+!!! info

-> This article is work in progress  🚧
+    This article is work in progress  🚧

 Some two years ago I started developing a software application for training data annotation at Silo AI.
 The heart application of the application is a REST API built in [Django](https://www.djangoproject.com/).
 The API serves as the backend for a Vue front-end and Python SDK.